Marcus John Hamilton

 External Professor, Santa Fe Institute, 2024-present

-Faculty Council, School of Data Science, UTSA, 2022-present
+Faculty Council, School of Data Science, UT San Antonio, 2022-present

 Postdoctoral Fellow, Dept. of Anthropology, University of Missouri, 2016-2018